RabbitFactory/Assignment_01_L2/README.md

 In this example, keyof User creates a union type "id" | "name" | "age", making the getProperty function type-safe by ensuring only valid keys are used.

 # Explain the difference between any, unknown, and never types in TypeScript.
-any allows any value to be assigned without type checking.
-It disables TypeScript's type checking, making it risky. unknown is similar to any but requires type checking before usage, providing more safety. never represents values that never occur, such as functions that throw errors or have infinite loops.
+Any allows any value to be assigned without type checking.
+It disables TypeScript's type checking, making it risky.
+Unknown is similar to any but requires type checking before usage, providing more safety.
+Never represents values that never occur, such as functions that throw errors or have infinite loops.

 Example: